 This CBC is planned to be served by BRT and, ultimately, by a Metrorail Station.
-Figure 32 shows the geographic location of land units within the Beacon/Groveton CBC.
-The redevelopment option for Land Unit A that is depicted on the Conceptual Plan corresponds to the BRT level of development that would precede the ultimate Metrorail level.
-However, within the text there are general land use recommendations for additional density in Land Unit A that may be implemented with the Metrorail extension to Beacon/Groveton.
-The Metrorail level of development may be considered once a Full Funding Grant Agreement or a comparable funding agreement to design and build the Metrorail extension has been executed by all funding stakeholders.
-Prior to any implementation of Metrorail levels of development, a corridor-wide transportation analysis assuming these Metrorail levels of development should be completed.
+Figure 32 shows the geographic location of land units within the Beacon/Groveton CBC, shown in yellow, and the Suburban Neighborhood Areas on either side of the CBC, shown in green.
+The redevelopment option for Land Unit A that is depicted on the Conceptual Plan corresponds to the level of development that would precede the ultimate Metrorail level.
+However, within the text there are general land use recommendations for additional density in Land Unit A that will be implemented with the Metrorail extension to Beacon/Groveton CBC.
+This additional development potential under a Metrorail scenario will be implemented in coordination with the execution of a Full Funding Grant Agreement or comparable funding agreement to design and build the Metrorail extension.
+Prior to any implementation of Metrorail levels of development, a corridor-wide transportation analysis assuming these Metrorail levels of development should be completed in coordination with the Virginia Department of Transportation.